 Explorations of space and terrestrial processes help further our understanding of the universe in which we live.
-Scientific challenges regarding the nature of the Earth, the solar system, the galaxy, and beyond are addressed in the Division by utilizing techniques in both physical and life sciences.
+Scientific challenges regarding the nature of the Earth, the solar system, the galaxy, and beyond are addressed by utilizing techniques in both physical and life sciences.

 Research areas include studying the nature of the Martian surface, the causes and mitigation of ozone depletion and global warming in Earth's atmosphere, the search for life in and the nature and evolution of the universe - all vital issues related to NASA's mission.

-Not all science at JPL is contained within the Science Division.
-Approximately 30% of JPL scientists are embedded in other Divisions - and their work may be found here.
+Approximately 20% of JPL scientists are embedded in other organizations - and their work may be found here.

 "Habitability of Hydrocarbon Worlds: Titan and Beyond" is an interdisciplinary and highly synergistic research effort combining experimental, theoretical, and observational work involving 17 Co-Investigators and 10 Collaborators from 16 institutions in the US and abroad.
 Our goal is to address a key question in astrobiology of the solar system: What habitable environments exist on Titan and what resulting potential biosignatures should we look for?